Promote your brand, business, or event by customizing your Typeform account’s unique name, which appears in your typeform URLs.

 If you’d like to customize the account name in the URL you can do so.
 Just follow these steps:

-1. Log in to your account, and click the circle in the top right corner.
-Then click the Settings link:
+1. Log in to your account, and click the alias in the top left corner.
+Then click Account:

 2. Now you’ll be able to see all your account information, including your Typeform URL.
 Click Edit URL, which will open a new menu, where you can do just that: